-The Board of Directors recommends a vote FOR Proposals 1, 2 and 3 on your WHITE proxy card.
+The Board of Directors recommends a vote FOR Proposals 1, 2 and 3.

 PROPOSAL 1: ELECTION OF THREE CLASS III DIRECTORS.

 At the Company's annual meeting of stockholders held in 2014, our stockholders adopted and approved an amendment to our Amended and Restated Certificate of Incorporation to declassify our Board of Directors.
 The declassification of our Board will be phased in commencing with this Annual Meeting, and will result in the Board being fully declassified (and all Board members standing for annual elections) commencing with the 2017 annual meeting of stockholders.